asrafilll/bakso-keju/README.md

 # Relationship

 - Product depends on Category
-- Stock depends on Product, Media, and Branch
+- Inventory depends on Product, Media, and Branch
 - Order depends on Customer, Media, and Branch
 - Line item depends on Order and Product